Keto Lemon Pound Cake

 Instructions

-- In a mixing bowl, combine your dry ingredient and set aside.
-In a separate bowl, whisk together your softened butter, yogurt, eggs, milk, and lemon extract, until combined.
+- In a mixing bowl, combine your dry ingredients and set aside.
+In a separate bowl, whisk together your softened butter, sour cream, eggs, milk, and lemon extract until combined.
 Gently fold through your dry ingredients until fully combined.

 - Transfer the cake batter into the loaf pan.
 Bake for 50 minutes, or until a skewer comes out mostly clean.